stereotype441/language/resources/type-system/inference.md

 ## Null

-Expression type inference of the literal `null` produces a compilation artifact with static type `Null`, whose runtime behavior is to complete with a value of the _null object_.
+Expression type inference of the literal `null` produces an expression artifact with static type `Null`, whose runtime behavior is to complete with a value of the _null object_.